inventree/inventree-docs/docs/start/config.md

 ### Static File Storage

 By default, static files are stored in the local directory `./inventree_media`.
-This directory should be changed in the config file based on the particular installation requirements.
+This directory should be changed by specifying the `static_root` option in the config file based on the particular installation requirements.

+Alternatively this location can be specified with the `INVENTREE_STATIC_ROOT` environment variable.

 ### Uploaded File Storage

 By default, uploaded media files are stored in the local directory `./inventree_media`.
-This directory should be changed in the config file based on the particular installation requirements.
+This directory should be changed by specifying the `media_root` option in the config file based on the particular installation requirements.

+Alternatively this location can be specified with the `INVENTREE_MEDIA_ROOT` environment variable.

 ### Backup Location

 The default behaviour of the database backup is to generate backup files for database tables and media files to the user's temporary directory.
-The target directory can be overridden by setting the *backup_dir* parameter in the config file.
+The target directory can be overridden by setting the `backup_dir` parameter in the config file.

-### Sentry.io Integration

-InvenTree supports [sentry.io](https://sentry.io) integration using the native django/sentry bindings.
-If you have a sentry.io account, create a new dsn and provide this in the `config.yaml` file.
+Alternatively this location can be specified with the `INVENTREE_BACKUP_DIR` environment variable.

 ### LaTeX Support